MoserMichael/jscriptparse/PYXTUT.md

 A real program will not have the ```...``` symbol, it is not part of the text that you are typing.

-Now you also have mathematical constants = like pi and the euler constant (it looks a bit strange right now, we will learn about maps in a later chapter)
+Now you also have mathematical constants, these are numbers that should never change, like the number Pi and the Euler constant (it looks a bit strange right now, we will learn about maps in a later chapter)

 ```
-> mathconst['pi']
+> mathconst.pi
 3.141592653589793

-> mathconst['e']
+> mathconst.e
 2.718281828459045
 ```

 You can ask about stuff, typing  ```help(mathconst)``` will explain all about ```mathconst```

+In the shell:

 ```
 > help(mathconst)

-How to use in shell:

-# map of mathematical constant
+# map of mathematical constants.

 # the number PI

-> mathconst['pi']
+> mathconst.pi
 3.141592653589793

 # the Euler constant

-> mathconst['e']
+> mathconst.e
 2.718281828459045

 # The square root of two

-> mathconst["sqrt2"]
+> mathconst.sqrt2
 1.4142135623730951

-Other values:
+# Other values:
-mathconst["sqrt1_2"] - square root of one half.
+mathconst.sqrt1_2 # - square root of one half.
-mathconst["log2e"] - base e logarithm of 2
+mathconst.log2e   # - base e logarithm of 2
-mathconst["log10e"] - base e logarithm of 10
+mathconst.log10e  # - base e logarithm of 10
-mathconst["log2e"] - base 2 logarithm of e
+mathconst.log2e   # - base 2 logarithm of e
-mathconst["log10e"] - base 10 logarithm of e
+mathconst.log10e  # - base 10 logarithm of e
 ```

 You can compute the sinus of pi as follows: ```cos``` is a function, you can ask ```cos``` to compute the cosine on any number ```cos(3)``` returns the cosine of 3.